 We know little about that meeting of the General Court in the spring of 1638.
 The participants probably kept the proceedings quiet because they feared retaliation.
 The Fundamental Orders, however, came out of that meeting.

 Welles was the only person in Connecticut’s history to serve as governor, deputy governor, treasurer and secretary.
 We don't know much about him, either.
-He was born in England, joined Hooker at the spring meeting of the General Court, served in the various offices and died on Jan.
+Born in England, he joined Hooker at the spring meeting of the General Court.
+He then served in the various offices and died on Jan.
 14, 1660 in Wethersfield.

-He can be considered a founding father of America, because he has thousands of descendants.
+With thousands of descendants, he was a founding father of America.
 They include a U.S. president, movie stars, religious leaders and captains of industry:

 - Lyman Beecher, a Presbyterian clergyman, temperance movement leader, and the father of Harriet Beecher Stowe.